Kathryn is a Senior Research Officer within the Practice Evidence and Engagement area at the Australian Institute of Family Studies.

 Add a comment

-Elly was formerly Executive Manager, Practice Evidence and Engagement at the Australian Institute of Family Studies.
+At the time of writing this, Elly was the Executive Manager, Practice Evidence and Engagement at the Australian Institute of Family Studies.

 Helping FaC Activity service providers to build capacity to plan and implement programs, evaluate outcomes, and share the results with others.